Civil Engineering Technician (CVTN)

 - Hands-on experience in modernized lab

-- Two-week surveying course at the end of the second semester
+- Two-week field methods surveying course at the end of the second semester (first two weeks of May)

-- Courses cover industry compliant CAD drafting, surveying, construction methods, costs, quality control, inspections, materials testing, control, and hydraulics inspections
+- Courses cover industry compliant CAD drafting, surveying, construction methods, estimating, quality control, inspections, materials testing, structural detailing, and hydraulics

 - Gain extensive experience using computer-aided drafting (CAD) to meet industry compliant standards